 I had a hankering for Lemon bars and thought why not shake it up and make Key Lime Bars?
-Because you know how I just can’t leave a recipe alone.
+I had a bowl of limes just begging to be used and you know how I just can’t leave a recipe alone.

 Key Lime Bars with Lime Zest Recipe